-Laura LoCosa joined Morgan Stanley as an administrative assistant 40 years ago, when the financial services industry was majority men.
-Now, she’s part of the Private Banking Group’s senior management team.
+Discover how Laura LoCosa went from being an administrative assistant at Morgan Stanley to being part of the Private Banking Group’s senior management team.

 Laura LoCosa was offered three positions after reluctantly following a recruiter’s advice for women: Take off your engagement ring when interviewing.

 It was 1977 and the financial services industry was a different place, where many assumed women may leave at some point to start a family.
 “It was a different time,” says LoCosa, who accepted the opportunity as an administrative assistant in Investment Banking.

 LoCosa didn’t just survive—she thrived, moving from assistant to a variety of other roles over the years with increasing responsibility.
 Today, she is a Managing Director and the Chief Operating Officer of Morgan Stanley Private Bank, National Association.
 LoCosa’s path to success reflects her personal perseverance and determination to seize any and every opportunity that came her way.

 LoCosa’s first chance came when she had been on the job for three years.
 It was the early 1980s, and the U.S. stock market was just beginning to emerge from its recent doldrums.
 Morgan Stanley needed extra hands in its securities business, and LoCosa seized the opportunity to leave her desk and landed on the trading floor.
 “It was baptism by fire, sink or swim in an unforgiving environment,” she recalls.
 “It was tough.
 I had to step up or be run over, and I was determined to survive.”

 Her efforts and work ethic did not go unnoticed.
 She worked with such grit and tenacity that six months into the job, someone asked her whether she had taken assertiveness training.
 LoCosa took the comment as a compliment.
 The opportunity proved to be an inflection point in her career.